 Grades: Due to the unique environment of this school semester, we are not including incoming 6th graders this school year but, rather, limiting participation to rising 7th-12th graders.

-Safety Precautions: Students meet outdoors, socially-distanced by a minimum of 6 feet, as marked with tape by the volunteers.
+Safety Precautions: Students meet in small groups, socially-distanced by a minimum of 6 feet.
 Students are required to wear masks during the duration of the meetings and are prohibited from bringing food.
 Students are asked to bring their own Bibles, pens, paper, and other supplies.

-For more details or to ask any questions, please email the Pastor of Youth Ministry, Charles Hedman, at
+For more details, to sign up for the weekly newsletter wherein meeting details are discussed, or to ask any questions, please email the Pastor of Youth Ministry, Charles Hedman, at

 The information below is the ministry's normal look and participation schedule: